Elbridge Colby

-Elbridge Andrew Colby (born December 30, 1979) is an American national security policy professional who is currently the under secretary of defense for policy.
+Elbridge Andrew Colby (born December 30, 1979) is an American national security policy professional who is the under secretary of defense for policy since April 9, 2025.
 He previously served as deputy assistant secretary of defense for strategy and force development from 2017 to 2018 during the first Trump administration.
 He played a key role in the development of the 2018 U.S. National Defense Strategy, which, among other things, shifted the U.S. Defense Department's focus to China.
+He is the grandson of former CIA director William Colby.

 In June 2018, Colby was appointed as director of the Defense Program at the Center for a New American Security (CNAS).
-In 2019 he co-founded the Marathon Initiative, a grand strategy think tank, with Wess Mitchell.
-In December 2024, President-elect Trump nominated Colby to serve as the under secretary of defense for policy.
+In 2019, he co-founded the Marathon Initiative, a grand strategy think tank, with Wess Mitchell.
+In December 2024, President-elect Donald Trump nominated Colby to serve as the under secretary of defense for policy in the second Trump administration.

 Identifying as a realist, Colby believes China is the principal threat faced by the United States.
 He believes the US should shift its military resources to Asia to prevent a Chinese takeover of Taiwan.
 Colby supports reducing military aid to Ukraine.
-During the AUKUS review in 2025, Elbridge pressured Australia to confirm what role it would play in a war with China over Taiwan.
+During the AUKUS review in 2025, Colby pressured Australia to confirm what role it would play in a war with China over Taiwan.

 Education and early career

-Colby moved to Tokyo in 1986 when his father was appointed head of First Boston's Tokyo office, and he returned when he was thirteen.
+Colby moved to Tokyo in 1986 at the age of eight when his father was appointed head of First Boston's Tokyo office, and he returned when he was thirteen.
 While in Tokyo, he attended the American School in Japan in Chōfu.
 Following his return to the U.S., Colby attended and graduated from Groton School (Class of 1998), where he served as editor of the school newspaper.
 Colby graduated from Harvard College in 2002, and from Yale Law School in 2009.
-His early career included over five years of service with the Department of Defense, the Department of State, and in the Intelligence Community, including a period of service with the Coalition Provisional Authority in Iraq in 2003.
+His early career included over five years of service with the Department of Defense, the Department of State, and in the intelligence community, including a period of service with the Coalition Provisional Authority in Iraq in 2003.
 Colby also served in the Office of the Director of National Intelligence in 2005–2006.

 From 2010 to 2013, Colby worked as an analyst at CNA, a federally funded nonprofit research and analysis organization.
 From 2014 to 2017, Colby was the Robert M. Gates fellow at the Center for a New American Security.
 In 2015, Colby was considered for a major position in Jeb Bush's 2016 presidential campaign, but was not hired after "prominent, interventionist neoconservatives" objected.